-Israeli news channel N12 cited security officials as saying they were “cautiously optimistic” that Sinwar had been killed in the strike, which used bunker-busting bombs to target an underground complex beneath the European Hospital in Khan Yunis, in southern Gaza.
-No official confirmation has been given regarding Sinwar’s status.
+Israeli news Channel 12 cited security officials as saying they were “cautiously optimistic” that Sinwar had been killed in the strike, which used bunker-busting bombs to target an underground complex beneath the European Hospital in Khan Younis.
+The army said the site was being used as a terrorist command centre.

 Israeli officials said that Hamas’s use of civilian infrastructure for military purposes violates international law and endangers innocent lives.